Drought Monitor

 The Australian Combined Drought Indicator (CDI) is based on the U.S. Drought Monitor concept, which was developed at the National Drought Mitigation Center at the University of Nebraska-Lincoln in the late 1990s.
 It is a scaled down version of the U.S. Drought Monitor using four selected drought indicators.

-The Australian CDI uses a combination of rainfall (Standard Precipitation Index (SPI), soil moisture (SM), evapotranspiration (ET), and Normalized Difference Vegetation Index (NDVI) to produce a Drought Monitor tailored for Australia.
+The Australian CDI uses a combination of rainfall (Standardised Precipitation Index (SPI), soil moisture (SM), evapotranspiration (ET), and Normalized Difference Vegetation Index (NDVI) to produce a Drought Monitor tailored for Australia.

 Data to calculate the Australian CDI are sourced from the Australian Bureau of Meterology, the Queensland Department of Agriculture and Fisheries SILO database, and the Copernicus Land Monitoring Service - the European Union's Earth Observation Programme.